-Myopia (nearsightedness) affects 1.45 billion people around the world, and the situation is growing even bleaker: an estimated 5 billion people could be nearsighted by 2050.
+Myopia (nearsightedness) affects 1.45 billion people around the world, and the outlook is even bleaker, with an estimated 5 billion people expected to be nearsighted by 2050.

-Here’s the good news.
-There are ways to slow and sometimes halt myopia’s progression.
-MiyoSmart optical lenses, developed by Hoya, are one such option.
+The good news is that there are several ways to slow and even halt myopia’s progression.
+MiyoSmart optical lenses, developed by Hoya, is one such option.

 Why Do Children Develop Myopia?

-Myopia (nearsightedness) occurs when the shape of the eyeball grows too long, causing light rays to refract incorrectly.
+Myopia (nearsightedness) occurs when the shape of the eyeball elongates, causing light rays to refract incorrectly.
 This leads to blurred vision when looking at distant objects.

-Children who have a myopic parent are at a higher risk of developing myopia.
-So are children of Asian descent.
-While more research is needed, it appears that children who spend many hours engaged in “near work” — homework, reading, working at computers and other digital devices — are also at higher risk of developing myopia.
+Children with a myopic parent or parents of Asian descent are at a higher risk of developing myopia.
+Recent research shows that children who spend many hours engaged in near work — homework, reading, working at computers and other digital devices — are also at higher risk of developing myopia.

 This is worrying because children with moderate to severe myopia have a higher chance of developing sight-threatening eye diseases like cataracts, glaucoma, macular degeneration, and retinal detachment later in life.

-While standard eyeglasses and contact lenses can provide clear distance vision, they don’t cure myopia.
-They only relieve the symptoms.
+While standard eyeglasses and contact lenses can provide clear distance vision, they don’t cure myopia—they simply relieve its symptoms.

 What is MiyoSmart?

 MiyoSmart is a new type of optical lens that has been shown to control the progression of myopia.
-In a two-year clinical trial, children who wore glasses with MiyoSmart lenses had a 60% lower progression of myopia.
+In a two-year clinical trial, children who wore glasses with MiyoSmart lenses experienced a 60% reduction in myopia progression.

-MiyoSmart uses the latest lens manufacturing technology developed in cooperation with the Hong Kong Polytechnic University.
+MiyoSmart uses the latest lens manufacturing technology, developed in cooperation with the Hong Kong Polytechnic University.
 The lens consists of a central optical zone for correcting refractive error and then multiple lower-powered rings that extend from the central zone to the edge of the lenses.
-This design provides both clear vision and myopic defocus simultaneously, which controls myopia progression
+This design provides both clear vision and myopic defocus simultaneously, which, in turn, controls myopia progression.